Shanbashir1/Better-Health-Care/README.md

 + Gitpod - used to connect a browser based VScode to github.
 + Github - used for version control and deployment of the website.
 + Heroku - to deploy the app.
++ PEP8 Online Checker - Check all Python code and ammend errors and warnings.
-+ JShint - used to validate javascript.
++ JShint - used to validate javascript/Jquery.
 + NuHtmlChecker - used to validate HTML.
++ W3C Jigsaw - CSS checker.
 + Lighthouse - To check the following aspects of a URL: Performance, Progressive Web App, Accessibility, Best Practices and SEO.
 + Google Developer Tools - to view pages on different media screens and ammend changes as developing.
 + Balsamiq Wireframes
++ Responsive design

 ### Libraries
 #### Libraries/Module Installed